-Act (18 U.S.C. § 2339B) makes it a crime for persons within the United States or subject to U.S. jurisdiction to knowingly provide material support or resources to an FTO designated under Section 302.
+General, to designate organizations meeting stated criteria as FTOs, with prior notification to the Congress of the Secretary's intent to designate.
+Section 303 of the Act (18 U.S.C. § 2339B) makes it a crime for persons within the United States or subject to U.S. jurisdiction to knowingly provide material support or resources to an FTO designated under Section 302.
 Additionally, except as authorized by the Department of the Treasury, U.S. financial institutions in possession or control of funds in which an FTO or its agent has an interest are required to block such funds and report on them to the Department of the Treasury.

-As of December 31, 2017, 61 organizations or groups had been designated as FTOs by the Department of State and remained listed as such.8 These 61 FTOs include 10 of the 12 Middle East terrorist organizations designated under E.O.s 12947 and 13099 and 49 other foreign organizations located in South America, Europe, Asia, and Africa.
-All 61 of these groups are also designated pursuant to E.O.
+As of December 31, 2020, 80 organizations or groups had been designated as FTOs by the Department of State and are also designated pursuant to E.O.
 13224.
+10